DilshanSilva1/JewelryX/Readme.txt

-navbar points to different areas in the page shop section points to another page using reacts single page principle in the shop section items from the database can be observed,searched for, filtered and displayed based on category.
+navbar points to different areas in the page shop section points to another page using reacts single page principle in the shop section items from the database can be observed,searched for, filtered and displayed based on category. steps to open > clone repo into folder> open folder in ide > backend>productcatalogapplication and run